Resources - news, events, videos & presentations

 Flights

 On 11 November 2022, China’s circuit breaker policy, which had suspended flights as a consequence for having positive cases on board a previous flight, was lifted entirely.
-International flights to and from China have more than doubled for the winter 2022-2023 season compared to the same period the year before, though flight numbers are still far behind pre-pandemic numbers and prices are therefore higher than usual.

 This website or its third party tools use cookies, which are necessary to its functioning and required to achieve the purposes illustrated in the cookie policy.
 If you want to know more or withdraw your consent to all or some of the cookies, please refer to the cookie policy.
 By closing this banner, scrolling this page, clicking a link or continuing to browse otherwise, you agree to the use of cookies.